RebootJeff/rebootjeff.github.io/source/portfolio/index.markdown

 # Other

 In my spare time, I do a bit of teaching and tutoring.
-I have volunteered as  a teaching assistant and as a lead instructor for a handful of beginner JavaScript classes.
+I have volunteered as  a teaching assistant or coach for a handful of beginner JavaScript classes organized by groups such as [Open TechSchool](http://www.opentechschool.org/) and [JavaScript from Zero to Hero](http://www.meetup.com/Javascript-from-Zero-to-Hero/).
+As a lead instructor, I also taught a class covering JavaScript inheritance and prototype chains.